-In this article for The Sydney Morning Herald, Michelle explains why your career should tap into your passion.
+In this article written by Penny Carroll for The Sydney Morning Herald, Michelle explains why your career should tap into your passion.

 Finding a job you’re passionate about might sound like a cliché, but it could turn out to be a savvy career move, with a survey* by employment marketplace SEEK revealing that a candidate’s enthusiasm may be more valuable to employers than their hard skills.

 Sixty-eight per cent of hirers say they are likely to employ someone who is passionate about the role but has limited experience, over a candidate who has strong experience but lacks passion.

 For employers, passion is an attractive attribute in a potential employee because it translates to what’s known as intrinsic motivation, explains workplace expert Michelle Gibbings, author of Career Leap: How to Reinvent and Liberate Your Career.

 “People who are intrinsically motivated are far more likely to get up, find things that need to get done and get them done without needing a lot of external factors to be motivated,” says Gibbings.